 A master's degree comes in only two options: a professional, or "terminal" master's degree, or an academic master's degree.
 Obviously, your field of study can vary wildly, but degrees are distinguished by whether they are professional or academic.

 A terminal degree is a means to an end; it will prepare you for entrance into a specific type or group of jobs.
 A terminal degree implies there is no need for any further education, thus the word "terminal."
-Degrees from professional master's programs are usually marked by specific initials that denote their area of specialty, such as a degree in Master of Business Administration (M.B.A) or Master of Library Science (M.L.S.).
+Degrees from professional master's programs are usually marked by specific initials that denote their area of specialty, such as a Master of Business Administration (M.B.A) or Master of Library Science (M.L.S.) degree.

 Getting your master's degree requires two to three years of full-time coursework.
 Plan on taking some required courses, but later on you'll be able to focus on an area of interest within your subject area.